Carolyn Fe

-Carolyn Fe is a Filipina singer and actress based in Montreal.
+Carolyn Fe (born August 1, 1961) is a Filipino actress based in Montreal.
 She has released three full-length albums and an EP with the Carolyn Fe Blues Collective.
 Fe is also the recipient of 2018 Toronto Theatre Critics' Awards for Best Supporting Actress for her work in Calpurnia.

 Early life

 Fe was born in Quezon City, Philippines.
+Her family moved to the US and then to Canada when she was eight years old, settling in Montreal.

 Career

 Music

 In 2008, Fe and the Carolyn Fe Blues Collective (guitarist Rami Cassab, keyboardist Tim Alleyne, bassist Oisin Little, and drummer Dan Legault) launched their first EP, 100%.
-Their first full length album, Original Sin, was released in 2011.
+Their first full-length album, Original Sin, was released in 2011.
 Following Typhoon Haiyan in 2013, Fe and the members Carolyn Fe Blues Collective held a fundraiser to support the Red Cross's humanitarian efforts.
 The fundraiser, held at the House of Jazz in Montreal, raised over $300,000.

-In 2014, Fe released her second full length album, Bad Taboo.
+In 2014, Fe released her second full-length album, Bad Taboo.
 Bad Taboo had 13 tracks and was recorded by Fe and the Carolyn Fe Blues Collective.
 The album featured performances from Guy Bélanger ("Whole Lotsa Trouble" and "Life’s Just That Good") and Shun Kikuta ("Bad Taboo").
-Fe released her fourth self-produced album, Sugat Ko, in August 2018 after a four year break from releasing music.
+Fe released her fourth self-produced album, Sugat Ko, in August 2018 after a four-year break from releasing music.
 "Sugat Ko" means "my wounds" in Tagalog.